YingXu-swim/TCM-KG/README.md

 Then arrange and combine every two entities in documents, and  label the relationship between the two entities.

 In this experiment, 3 features are set:
-* Text features: text information, semantic information;
+* Text features: text information, semantic information.
+And the text is represented in the form of embeddings;

-* Location feature: the location information of the entity;
+* Location feature: the location information of the entity.

+    For example, in the following example, the sentence is consists of 11 words, and [NAME],[QUANTITIES], [MEDICINE] and [SYMPTOM] are named entities.
+As for [QUANTITIES] in this sentence, it is at the position of 0 relative to itself, and the words on the left get smaller as the distance from aimed [QUANTITIES] increases.
+Similarly, words to the right of [QUANTITIES] will increase with distance.

+    The [NAME] consists of [QUANTITIES] [MEDICINE], can cure [SYMPTOM].
+    -1 0 1 2 3 4 5 6 7 8 9

 * Entity features: named entity information of the entity.

 Finally, compare the result of BiLSTM model, BiLSTM-attention model and HAN model.